List of management resources, and my thoughts about them.

 Annual Performance Reviews

-As I've researched how to do annual reviews better, given that I find them hard.
+As I've researched how to do annual reviews better.
 I've found there's growing articles and thought about how they're counter productive.
 None of them have provided a good answer for how to manage pay rises.
 In tech this matters, it's much easier to move jobs and get paid more, than get a pay rise.
 For a company, it's a false economy not increasing pay.
 When a good developer leaves you lose domain, and company knowledge.
 It also creates additional work and cost from recruitment.
 Recruiting good engineers is hard.

 Couples feedback and growth to remuneration ignoring the broader business context, being set up for success or failure.
 There was another article I read about this that went into more detail about how combining feedback and compensation into the same discussion was counter productive